usethesource/rascal/src/org/rascalmpl/courses/Recipes/Common/CallAnalysis/CallAnalysis.md

 ```rascal-shell,continue
 size(carrier(Calls));
 ```
-As an aside, functions [$Rascal:Prelude/Relation/domain] and [$Rascal:Prelude/Relation/range] do the same for the first, respectively, second element of the pairs in a relation:
+As an aside, functions ((Library:Relation-domain)) and ((Library:Relation-range)) do the same for the first, respectively, second element of the pairs in a relation:
 ```rascal-shell,continue
 domain(Calls);
 range(Calls);